 The AEVAL and AFVAL pins are used to specify the almost-empty and almost-full threshold values.
 They are 12-bit signals.
-For more information on these signals, refer to the "FIFO Flag Usage Considerations" section on page 2-27.
+For more information on these signals, refer to the "FIFO Flag Usage Considerations" section.

 ESTOP and FSTOP Usage